 Signing up with most sportsbook apps is an easy process.
 Start by clicking one of the links in this article to download the app on your computer or smartphone.

-Joining will include entering your name, date of birth and address.
+Joining involves entering your name, date of birth, and address.
 The sportsbook site will confirm your email and send you a welcome message.
-Make sure to use your sportsbook bonus code before depositing in your new account.
+Make sure to use your MA sportsbook bonus code before depositing in your new account.

 With a registered and funded account, you can now make bet selections, which will show on a betting slip.
 Confirm your bets on the slip, and you’re in on the action.